NvsYashwanth/machinelearningmaster/README.md

 # CONTRIBUTION GUIDELINES :page_with_curl:
 ## How to contribute? :eyes:
 1. Fork the repository
+2. Create a new branch
-2. Make the desired changes (add/delete/modify)
+3. Make the desired changes (add/delete/modify)
-3. Make a pull request
+4. Make a pull request

 ## When to contribute? :eyes:
 1. If there is any gramatical error in README files.